Home

 Next, develop a professional resume that features previous work experience, educational background, organizational memberships, and major achievements.
 You may opt to get assistance from a resume writing service to help with crafting, formatting and printing your resume.

 According to a Florida personal injury lawyer at Morgan and Morgan, by law you are not required to disclose any information on your resume or during the interview unless it directly relates to completion of your essential job functions.
-Yet, if you do decide to disclose any information, it is important to use proactive words when describing your actions and emphasize your adaptability, flexibility, and work ethic in light of your disability.

 Also, as you prepare your resume, you will want to create a separate sheet that lists work and personal contacts for references.